FRENCH PARTISANS TARGET GERMAN OCCUPIERS

 Left: Rue Desourteaux, the main street of Oradour-sur Glane, just outside the village church.
 On September 4, 2013, German president Joachim Gauck, French president François Hollande, and two of the three remaining survivors of the 1944 massacre visited the ghost village of Oradour-sur-Glane.
 A joint news conference broadcast by the two leaders followed their tour of the site.
 Said Gauck: “The Germany that I have the honor of representing is a different Germany from the one that haunts memories.”
 This was the first time a German president had visited the site of one of the biggest World War II massacres on French soil.
 For decades relatives of the victims of the Oradour-sur-Glane massacre had opposed any pilgrimage to the site by a German leader.

 Right: As early as the late 1980s families of the martyrs of Oradour-sur-Glane had proposed a memorial to their fallen kin.
 Out of 642 just 52 could be positively identified; the remainder were officially classified as “missing,” because their remains were not sufficiently identifiable.
-A building of innovative design was built to house a permanent exhibition as well as temporary exhibits associated with atrocities committed during the four-year German occupation of France.
+A building of innovative design was built to house a permanent exhibition as well as temporary exhibits associated with atrocities committed during the 4-year German occupation of France.
 On July 16, 1999, French president Jacques Chirac dedicated the Centre de la mémoire d’Oradour-sur-Glane (Center of Memory).
 Oradour is well off the beaten track for tourists; that said, since 2002 hundreds of thousands of visitors have visited the museum.

 Ghosts of War: Oradour-sur-Glane